-The Osprey area was surveyed with 3D-IP over two overlapping grids, North and South, which lend themselves well to being shown together on one map (Figure 13).
-The 100 metre depth slice has been used for comparison with the VTEM anomalies.
-The Osprey conductor, the S-shaped conductor that cuts through the area, is a strong, noise free VTEM anomaly, and its path can be seen clearly in the resistivity pattern.
-Values as low as <30 ohm metres are seen along the length of this conductor which would be interpreted as indicating massive conductor, the VTEM axis has been interpreted as having a lateral displacement to the south and this is supported by the resistivity contours.
+The Osprey conductor, the S-shaped conductor that cuts through the area, is a strong, noise free VTEM anomaly, and its path can be seen clearly in the resistivity pattern (Figure 20).
+Values as low as <30 ohm metres are seen along the length of this conductor which would be interpreted as indicating massive conductive material such as graphitic sediments.
+At the SW end of the Osprey conductor, the VTEM axis has been interpreted as having a lateral displacement to the south and this is supported by the resistivity contours.
+The Osprey area was surveyed with 3D-IP over two overlapping grids, with the 100 metre depth slice being used for comparison with the VTEM anomalies.